Orange County Attorney – Winter Newsletter 2014

 Other than how you want to dispose of your assets, one of the most important things that you will have to decide in devising an estate plan is who your executor will be.
-The law requires that an executor (in some state called a personal representative) be appointed to handle an estate because someone must be responsible for collecting the estate’s assets’ protecting the estate’s property; preparing the inventory of the property; paying valid claims against the estate (including taxes); representing the estate in claims against others; and distributing the assets to the beneficiaries.
+The law requires that an executor (in some states called a personal representative) be appointed to handle an estate because someone must be responsible for collecting the estate’s assets’ protecting the estate’s property; preparing the inventory of the property; paying valid claims against the estate (including taxes); representing the estate in claims against others, and distributing the assets to the beneficiaries.

 Choosing an executor: